April 20, 2016

 Someone asked me the other day about how to speed up their climbing, looking for one or two major tips that would see them half their climbing time (vital for long routes).
 My answer was that the main way to go faster is to just climb faster (be more confident, place less gear, know where you’re going), something that comes with time and experience.
 The other way to go faster is to understand that what speeds things up is to focus on marginal gains.

-I used to know a lot of pro cyclists and the idea of marginal gains was all the rage, people looking at performing like Lance Armstrong, a man who’s ability was put down partly this just that (an idea also adopted by British Cycling, their wheels being rounder than anyone else’s).
-Well it turned out that the secret to performance was actually a corrupt system (as is the case in most sport) and a boat load of drugs, Armstrong winning not because he took off his front brake for time trails but a lifetime of doping.
+I used to know a lot of pro cyclists and the idea of marginal gains was all the rage, people looking at performing like Lance Armstrong, a man whose ability was put down partly this just that (an idea also adopted by British Cycling, their wheels being rounder than anyone else’s).
+Well, it turned out that the secret to performance was actually a corrupt system (as is the case in most sport) and a boatload of drugs, Armstrong winning not because he took off his front brake for time trails but a lifetime of doping.

-Big savings on big walls and alpine climbs includes ‘short fixing’ or moving together, removing the whole belay period from the climb, something that can almost half your time (if it takes you 20 minutes to lead a pitch, it could well take 20 minutes to second it).
-Other factors include knowing the route already (there are few sub 10 hour ascents of the Nose or one day ascents of the Eiger that are done onsight), again which can half your time on a route (hence an ascent of the Eiger North face where the climbers move together when the route is known can take only a single day).
+Big savings on big walls and alpine climbs include ‘short fixing’ or moving together, removing the whole belay period from the climb, something that can almost half your time (if it takes you 20 minutes to lead a pitch, it could well take 20 minutes to second it).
+Other factors include knowing the route already (there are few sub 10-hour ascents of the Nose or one-day ascents of the Eiger that are done onsight), again which can half your time on a route (hence an ascent of the Eiger North face where the climbers move together when the route is known can take only a single day).

 After saying this the climber asked for an example of a technique that’s only minor but that could add up.
 And this is it.